We use affiliate links. See our Disclosure Policy for more information.

 Length of Hike: 1.2 miles

-This is a perfect low risk high reward hike in the summer and fall, before the winter snow returns.
-In the summertime, this easy 1-mile loop is surrounded by sweeping views of Mt.
+This is a perfect low-risk, high-reward hike in the summer and fall, before the winter snow returns.
+In the summertime, this easy 1.5-mile loop is surrounded by sweeping views of Mt.
 Shuksan, Mt.
 Baker, and Table Rock summits.

 You can usually see some trace amounts of snow even in summertime, and some small ponds from the snow melt as you meander along the trails.
 If you are still feeling like stretching out your legs for a longer hike, head back to the parking lot, and take the Chain Lakes loop around Table Mountain for another 6.5 miles.